gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 Use these instructions to upload from:

-* Corporate cluster.
+* A corporate cluster.
-* Academic cluster.
+* An academic cluster.

 First, start screen on the jump node (to run jobs in the background).